 But what are people drinking instead?
 Much of British culture is built around heading to the pub, and an estimated 14% of Brits already drink alcohol free beer, wine or cider.
 As a result, this market has seen significant growth over the course of the past year, with spending on low- or no-alcohol beer, for example, increasing by 28% to £43million.
 But what if you don’t want to go to the pub, or simply don’t fancy the other unhealthy ingredients in the low or no alcohol options?
 Many fizzy drinks, juices and even flavoured waters are filled with sugar – what’s the point in exercising or saying no to seconds if your drink is going to reverse the effects?

-Thankfully this year we have finally started seeing the launch of more non-alcoholic, healthy drinks with reduced or no-added sugars, perhaps partially in reaction to the introduction of the government’s sugar tax (you can read more about sin taxes like this on one of our sister agency’s recent blogs here).
+Thankfully this year we have finally started seeing the launch of more non-alcoholic, healthy drinks with reduced or no-added sugars, perhaps partially in reaction to the introduction of the government’s sugar tax.
 However, there is a huge opportunity for growth in this sector, as this trend is likely to continue next year because people will still be concerned with their health and weight.
 We took a look at a few health drinks to see how people are reacting to them.